killermann/samk.blog/content/posts/2014-01-13-my-list-of-100-dreams.md

 Here&#8217;s my list of 100 dreams:

 _Note: 1 &#8211; 42 are professional-ish, 42 &#8211; 69 are personal-ish, and the last 31 are all experiential.
-I&#8217;m occasionally updating with a  _✅_when a dream has become a reality (last update November 2018)._
+I&#8217;m occasionally updating with a_ ✅ _when a dream has become a reality. (last update December 2019 -- added 4 more checks!)._

   1. Write this entire list with 100 legitimate dreams ✅
   2. Create a line of social justice-y greeting cards ✅
   3. Write and illustrate a children&#8217;s book
   4. Publish 3 books, then keep writing more ✅
   5. Keynote a conservative conference/event
-  6. Record and release my EP
+  6. Record and release an EP
   7. Translate _A Guide to Gender_ into 5 languages
   8. Perform/speak on every continent (yes, especially Antarctica)
   9. Perform/speak in every U.S. state (I&#8217;m at 49/50, and looking at you, Alaska &#8212; I&#8217;ll do a free show if anyone at UofA is reading this!)